List of Latin-script tetragraphs: German

+Halkomelem

+There are several Halkomelem alphabets.
+The Cowichan alphabet includes the tetragraph tthʼ for the sound /t͜θʼ/. (ʼ is a letter of the alphabet, so tthʼ is made up of four letters.)

 Hmong

 There are several sequences of four letters in the Romanized Popular Alphabet that transcribe what may be single consonants, depending on the analysis.
 However, their pronunciations are predictable from their components.
 All begin with the n of prenasalization, and end with the h of aspiration.
 Between these is a digraph, one of dl /tˡ/, pl /pˡ/, ts /ʈ͡ʂ/, or tx /t͡s/, which may itself be predictable.